MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/admin-access-with-m365-license-troubleshooting.md

 ms.search.keywords: 'License, access, Microsoft 365, collaborate, collaboration, Teams, Microsoft Teams'
 ---

-# <a name="troubleshoot-access-with-microsoft--licenses" />Troubleshoot Access with Microsoft 365 Licences
+# <a name="troubleshoot-access-with-microsoft-365-licenses" />Troubleshoot Access with Microsoft 365 Licences

 ## <a name="this-page-uses-data-from-related-tables-that-you-do-not-have-access-to-error-message" />"This page uses data from related tables that you do not have access to" error message